ahadjixenofontos/pres-data-intersections/PITCHME.md

 - etc.

 Note:
-There are some things in there that are vague, such as what data can we use to answer this question, and what is an appropriate range of disciplines to consider: should pairings between music researchers and a political scientists be identified, or only more conventional pairings that may be more likely to work out, such as marine scientists and computer scientists?
+UM has 3,129 faculty members, and 911 additional staff researchers, so the space of possible pairs is very large.
+How do we propose to reduce that space into the pairs, or teams that make sense to put togeher?
+What data can we use to answer this question, and what is an appropriate range of disciplines to consider: should pairings between music researchers and a political scientists be identified, or only more conventional pairings that may be more likely to work out, such as marine scientists and computer scientists?
 Wait a minute, to answer that question we need some kind of measure of the relationships between disciplines!
 Not all pairings are going to make sense together, particularly in the absence of a problem to which the disciplines will apply themselves.

 +++